automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

 ### 4.1.
 What is an API

-An API, or Application Programming Interface is a set of functions that allows interaction with an application.
+An API or Application Programming Interface is a set of functions that allows interaction with an application.
 Basically, a defined list of commands that tell you how to call the functions, and what you can expect in return.

 This defined list of commands for an API is usually called <i>documentation</i> and the API documentation for the Premiere Pro API can be found at http://ppro.aenhancers.com.
-If you head over to http://ppro.aenhancers.com you'll see something similiar to the image below.
+If you head over to http://ppro.aenhancers.com you'll see something similar to the image below.

 <img src="./assets/PP_mute_api_example.jpg" width="100%">